 Chinese people go shopping before and during the Spring Festival, and the huge crowds at shopping malls and markets make it an athletic challenge.
 People shop for holiday food, decorations, clothes, gifts, and furniture.
 Portable luxury products are now the star sellers.

 They come with cash, and the many major malls schedule special promotions, entertainment and displays to attract them.
-The Chinese may soon to overtake Americans as the world's leading consumers of luxury products.
+The Chinese may soon overtake Americans as the world's leading consumers of luxury products.

-Shopping Hours: Malls stay open and even extend hours for the shopping rush during Chinese New Year's Eve and the important first few days of the Chinese New Year.
+Shopping hours: Malls stay open and even extend hours for the shopping rush during Chinese New Year's Eve and the important first few days of the Chinese New Year.
 But small market street shops may close for a couple of days or close early.

 If you plan on shopping, here are regular and luxury shopping tips and guides.

-- Chinese New Year Food
+Chinese New Year 2014 Guide

 Hi Misty, if you'd like to secure an ideal place for photo shooting, you are suggested to go out in mid noon.
 But sorry, I don't know any "stand" tickets that can be purchased for guaranteed seating/standing room.Whitney Liao Replied on 2013-01-17